umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Environments/index.md

 Your environments will have both a Git repository and a folder with your actual live site.
 The Git repository is what you clone down when you work with the project locally, and it's where your changes are pushed to.

-The live site contains the files used to show your website to the world.
-When you push changes from your local machine, they are pushed to the Git repository, and when this finishes succesfully the changes are extracted into the live site.
+The live site (`/site/wwwroot/`) contains the files used to show your website to the world.
+When you push changes from your local machine, they are pushed to the Git repository (`/site/repository/`), and when this finishes succesfully the changes are copied into the live site.

 ## Team members / Users